rookiescientist-andre/King-County-Real-Estate-Analysis/README.md

 ## Results & Conclusions

-This analysis leads to three recommendations regarding types of movies that are best to begin creating:

 This analysis leads to the following conclusions:

-1. Keller Williams should focus on renovating the living room, specifically by changing the square footage, or changing the heat source that powers the home.
+1. Keller Williams should focus on renovating the living room, specifically by changing the size/square footage, and changing the heat source that powers the home.
 Each square foot that gets added to the living room is projected to increase the price of the home by $302.
 Increasing the square footage of the living room is confirmed to have the greatest impact to the sales price of the home, but is collinear with many other features and must, therefore, be modeled with a few select predictors.

 2. I recommend renovating any homes acquired in this Pacific Northwest region to a gas-powered home, which is shown to have a higher sales price average, as well as increase the sales price, on average, by $97,000, which is the highest among the heating sources present in the model.